pokt-network/pocketdex/README.md

 ### Explore via GraphQL

-The [poktscan](poktscan.com) team put together a playground to explore the testnet data.

-You can access at [shannon-testnet.poktscan.com](https://shannon-testnet.poktscan.com/) and use the sample query below to get started.
+Navigate to http://localhost:3000 or the port you specified in .env.development at `SUBQUERY_GRAPHQL_ENGINE_PORT` var.

 <details>
   <summary>Click to expand sample query</summary>